 Flying with Frozen Breast Milk

 Well since I didn’t want to pay double for my luggage, I packed my frozen breast milk back into my checked suitcase in between the freezer packs in the cooler.
-Our breastfeeding support group nurse actually recommended checking the milk anyway, since the luggage compartment on the plane stays much colder than where the passengers sit.
-That helped me skip any hold ups with the TSA as well.
+Our breastfeeding support group nurse actually recommended checking the milk anyway, since the luggage compartment on the plane stays much colder than where the passengers are seated.
+That helped me skip any hold-ups with the TSA as well.

 Do you have any tips or experiences about flying with breast milk to share?